List of Drawn Together characters: Wooldoor Sockbat

-A bizarre children's show character in the mold of SpongeBob SquarePants or Stimpy with many of the typical reality-defying behaviors as seen in the Looney Tunes cartoons and the Tex Avery-directed MGM animated shorts.
-He is also good friends with Xandir, Spanky, and sometimes Captain Hero.
-Most of his humor revolves around his childlike innocence, his happy-go-lucky nature, or his general strangeness; he is often used to assume a variety of professions to fit the needs of the scene.
-Among reality show archetypes, he represents the attention-starved weirdo.
+A bizarre children's show character that is combination of Nickelodeon characters, SpongeBob SquarePants and Stimpy, with many of the typical reality-defying behaviors as seen in the Looney Tunes franchise and Tex Avery-directed cartoons of MGM.
+He is also good friends with Xandir, Spanky and sometimes Captain Hero.
+Most of his humor revolves around his childlike innocence, his happy-go-lucky nature or his general strangeness; he is often used to assume a variety of professions to fit the needs of the scene.
+Among reality show archetypes, he represents the "attention-starved weirdo".
 Wooldoor is the least mature out of all the main characters, reaching puberty in "Clum Babies"; though Ling-Ling is far younger in actual calendar years, despite being a fully grown individual of his species.

 Originally, Wooldoor's role was to have been that of a bipolar drug addict.
 However, creators Jeser and Silverstein decided to change this when Comedy Central producers protested, noting that the cast's personalities were getting too dark, and they needed a character who was innocent and childlike to contrast with the darker tendencies of the others; though Wooldoor does indeed have a dark side, he rarely shows it.
 He was called Wooldoor Jebediah Sockbat by Unusually Flexible Girl.
 Wooldoor is originally described as a "Whacky Whatchamacallit", but the species are named "sockbats".
-The rest of his species was exterminated in a holocaust by a species of Strawberry Shortcake-like characters.
+The rest of his species was exterminated in a holocaust by a species of Strawberry Shortcake-like characters known as the sweetcakes.

-In the movie, Wooldoor refers to himself as a "32-year-old schizophrenic drug addict with jaundice and several deformities."
+In the film, Wooldoor refers to himself as a "32-year-old schizophrenic drug addict with jaundice and several deformities."

-It is shown in the episode "Drawn Together Babies", that he used to be a human named Walter Sagget, but Captain Hero personally caused his "deformities" on a Sit and Spin while interrogating him.
+It is shown in the episode "Drawn Together Babies", that he used to be a human named Walter Saget, but Captain Hero personally caused his "deformities" on a Sit and Spin while interrogating him.

-In original artwork for the show, Wooldoor's nose was yellow (like the rest of his skin), and he wore socks with sandals.
+In original artwork for the series, Wooldoor's nose was yellow, like the rest of his skin, and he wore socks with sandals.